Glasgow: Man shot dead, police officer stabbed in 'major incident' | DW | 26.06.2020

-Three people have reportedly been killed and a police officer injured in a stabbing attack in the Scottish city.
-The alleged knifeman has been shot by police but it is unclear if he is dead.
+Six people are in hospital, including an injured police officer, after a stabbing attack in the Scottish city.
+The alleged knifeman has been shot dead by police.

 A police officer has been stabbed and a male suspect has been shot dead by an armed officer during a "major incident" in the Scottish city of Glasgow, police said on Friday.

-Police Scotland said six people were in hospital, including a police officer who was in stable condition.
+Police Scotland said six people were in hospital, including a police officer who was in "critical but stable condition."

+According to the BBC, three people have died after being stabbed in a stairwell at the Park Inn hotel on West George Street in Glasgow.

 Local media reported a heavy police presence in the area with more than a dozen police vehicles in attendance.